-Top 3 ways to measure the success of your digital transformation
+Top 3 ways how to measure Digital Transformation progress

-Well, this is often due to two reasons: 1) because they keep on making at least one of these common mistakes, and also 2) because they’re more focused on the process itself (delivering on budget, time and in scope with the requirements) rather than on the results achieved.
+Well, this is often due to two reasons: because they keep on making at least one of these common Digital Transformation mistakes, and also because they’re more focused on the process itself (delivering on budget, time and in scope with the requirements) rather than on the results achieved.

-If you want to measure the success of your digital transformation, you need to shift your mindset towards the problems that you want to solve.
-Because what’s the point of having impressive software if it doesn’t actually change anything or falls just short of expectations?
+If you want to measure digital transformation effectively, you need to shift your mindset towards the problems that you want to solve.
+Because what’s the point of using new technology or having impressive software if it doesn’t actually change anything or falls just short of expectations?

-Check the below top 3 ways of measuring success in digital transformation and ensure the transformation of your company is heading in a right direction.
+Check below the top 3 ways of measuring success in digital transformation and ensure the transformation of your company is heading in the right direction.

-Prepare a list of non-financial external and internal KPIs
+Prepare a list of KPIs for Digital Transformation Strategy

 For example, you may want to measure your success in:

-- active usage of your new solution – not the number of licences purchased, or downloads or implementations within your company, but the actual adoption rate,
+active usage metrics of your new solution – not the number of licences purchased, or downloads or implementations within your company, but the actual adoption rate,

 Although these KPIs are not completely centred around money and focus instead on problems that lack solutions, solving these kinds of problems also translates directly into financial success – so you don’t always need to put the latter first.